Learning to Generate Unit Test via Adversarial Reinforcement Learning: Appendix

 \subsection{Evaluation details}

 \paragraph{Evaluation tasks} Across all experiments, we use 945 competitive programming tasks in the evaluation split of the TACO dataset.
-The tasks were collected from Codeforces, CodeChef, HackerRank, and HackerEarth, which are widely used competitive programming platforms.
-Their distribution is shown in Table~\ref{tab:evaluation_task_dist}.
+The evaluation tasks span diverse difficulty levels, and each task is annotated with highly comprehensive unit test (i.e., ground-truth unit test) which comprises an average of 202.3 test cases.
+The tasks were collected from Codeforces, CodeChef, HackerRank, and HackerEarth, which are widely used competitive programming platforms, where the task distribution is described in Table~\ref{tab:evaluation_task_dist}.

+\paragraph{Best-of-N improvement} For measuring Best-of-N improvement, we utilize LLM for sampling 32 code solutions, and select the best code solution by using the generated unit test as a code evaluator (i.e., select the code solution that passes the largest number of test cases in the generated unit test).
+We then evaluate code score and code accuracy regarding the selected code solution, using ground-truth unit tests provided in the TACO evaluation dataset.
+An intuition behind this evaluation is that a more discriminative unit test will identify and select higher-quality code among multiple candidate code solutions.
+In TACO evaluation set, we evaluate the Best-of-$N$ improvement on multiple code generator LLMs, Qwen3-4B, 8B, 14B, and GPT-4o.
+Additionally, in LiveCodeBench-v2 evaluation set, we evaluate the Best-of-$N$ improvement on Qwen3-4B and Qwen3-8B code generator LLMs.

+\paragraph{Unit test fidelity} Unit test fidelity measures whether the generated unit tests induce code evaluation consistent with the code evaluation by the ground-truth unit tests.
+For each programming task, we first sample 128 code solutions using Qwen3-4B, 8B, 14B and GPT-4o (i.e., sample 32 code solutions using each LLM).
+We then evaluate code score of the 128 code solutions twice, once by using the ground-truth unit test, and once by using the generated unit test, which induces two score vectors length of 128 (i.e., number of code solutions under evaluation) and each score ranges from 0 to 1.
+Finally, we compute Spearman’s correlation between these two vectors to quantify how closely the generated unit tests reproduce the code evaluations of the ground-truth unit test.